Diane Damiano

 Diane Louise Damiano is an American biomedical scientist and physical therapist specializing in physical medicine and rehabilitation approaches in children with cerebral palsy.
 She is chief of the functional and applied biomechanics section at the National Institutes of Health Clinical Center.
 Damiano has served as president of the Clinical Gait and Movement Analysis Society and the American Academy for Cerebral Palsy and Developmental Medicine.

 Education

 Damiano completed a B.A. in biological sciences at the Catholic University of America in 1974.
 In 1979, she earned a M.S. in physical therapy from Duke University.
-Damiano completed a Ph.D. in research methods and biomechanics in the Curry School of Education at the University of Virginia.
+Damiano completed a Ph.D. in research methods and biomechanics in the School of Education and Human Development (then the Curry School of Education) at the University of Virginia.
 Her 1993 dissertation was titled, Effects of Quadriceps Strengthening on Functional Gait in Children With Spastic Diplegia.
 Her doctoral advisor was Luke E. Kelly and Kit Vaughan served as her mentor.